Changissnz/nu_merchant_principal/README.md

 ## Maintenance as Half-Measures of the Potential

-Maintenance is associated with the "constant", the "equilibrium", and confusingly, some quality/ies of the full picture belonging to a context that is a zero-sum dynamic.
+Maintenance is associated with aspiring towards the "constant", the "equilibrium", and confusingly, some quality/ies of the full picture belonging to a context that is a zero-sum dynamic.
 If maintenance was the absolute peak of potential for an entity, then there can be no question on what further magnitudes they can accomplish, relegated to the confines of their peak potential action of maintenance.

 This section takes a look at maintenance with the aid of a construct called the Game of Tree-Trimming.
 The